Peru: Booming Economy with Great Social Benefits

 Peru, the third largest country in South America, after Brazil and Argentina, has a population of 32 million people, 80% of whom are living in urban areas, with 10 million living in the capital city of Lima alone, and almost 9 million people younger than 15 years of age.

-The Peruvian economy grew from a GDP of US$ 58 billion 20 years ago to US$ 214 billion in 2017.
+The Peruvian economy grew from a GDP of US$ 58 billion 20 years ago to around US$ 211.4 billion in 2017.
 GDP per capita (current US$) has also increased dramatically since 1997 and has almost reached US$ 6.6 thousand in 2017.
-When converted to international dollars (PPP), its GDP per capita grew from less than US$ 5 thousand in 1997 to US$ 13 thousand last year, increasing almost 160%.
+When converted to international dollars (PPP), its GDP per capita grew from less than US$ 5 thousand in 1997 to US$ 13.4 thousand last year, increasing almost 170%.
 This positive performance is instrumental in Peru’s fight against poverty.
 Since 2004, poverty rates dropped from 55% to 20.7%.
 This outstanding performance is expected to continue in the years to come, with a forecasted annual real growth rate of over 4% in the upcoming years.

 Favorable international commodity prices, the negotiation and signing of numerous free trade agreements, and a business environment that promotes private investment have contributed tremendously to this growth.
-In the mining sector alone, export revenues increased from US$ 2.7 to about US$ 26.8 billion in the last 20 years.
-In addition, a successful export diversification policy has also contributed to the increase in our non-traditional exports, especially in the agricultural, fishing, manufacturing and textile sectors.
-Non-traditional exports are expected to reach US$ 11.4 billion, a notable increase from the US$ 2 billion in 1997.
+In the mining sector alone, export revenues increased from US$ 2.7 billion to about US$ 26.8 billion in the last 20 years.
+In addition, a successful export diversification policy has also contributed to the increase in our non-traditional exports, especially in theagricultural, fishing, manufacturing and textile sectors.
+Non-traditional exports reached US$ 11.4 billion in 2017, a notable increase from the US$ 2 billion in 1997.
 The overall exports from Peru totaled US$ 44.2 billion in 2017.
 In the first months of 2018 (January-May), exports reached US$ 19.8 billion, 17.8% higher than the amount exported in the same period in 2017.

 For more information email us at Info@iPERU.NYC.